arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.opta-analog-expansion-plc-ide/content.md

 ***__a__ and __b__ are PT100 constants.***

-- In the main code editor add the following formula to convert the input resistive reading to a temperature and store it in the `T_IN1` variable.
+- In the main code editor clear the default counter example and add the following formula to convert the input resistive reading to a temperature and store it in the `T_IN1` variable.

 ```
 T_IN1 := (-(1.0 / 100.0) * (50.0 * a - 10*sqrt(b * IN1 + 25.0 * pow(a, 2.0) - 100.0 * b))) / b;